pbrdmn/brd.mn/src/articles/phone-contract-template.md

 ---
 title: Phone Use Contract Template
-description: A sample document to outline expectations for a child or teen's use of a mobile phone.
+description: A sample document to outline expectations for a child or teen's use of a mobile phone
 date: 2023-11-25
 tags:
   - parenting